 Business enablers are the unsung heroes behind a successful business.

 This article will outline the difference between a bad enabler (in the clinical sense) and a good enabler (that is, a business enabler).
 We’ll explore how business enablers are intrinsic to leadership and how you can develop the skills to become a business enabler yourself.
-Throughout the article, we’ll include lots of examples of situations where you can choose to be an enabler or not.
+Throughout the article, we will talk about how to be an enabler at work we’ll include lots of examples of situations where you can choose to be an enabler or not.

 Let’s dive in!

-The difference between a bad enabler and an enabler at work
+The difference between a bad enabler and good enabler at work

-This article is all about enablers in business and how you can learn to be one.
+This article is all about enablers in business and how to be an enabler at work.
 Despite all the great things we’ve already said about business enablers the term enabler isn’t at all good.
-There’s a difference between a bad enabler and a good enabler in business.
+There’s a difference between a bad enabler and good enabler at work.
 Here’s why:

 A Bad Enabler